 CSAT is a marketing metric that allows business owners to measure their customer satisfaction scores.
 It's one of the easiest ways to evaluate customer satisfaction with a product or service.

 In this article, we'll consider the importance of CSAT, uncover the difference between this metric and NPS, show you how to calculate the score, and provide some tips on how to improve it.

-Why is customer satisfaction score important?
+Why is CSAT important?

-CSAT vs NPS
+CSAT vs. NPS

 NPS stands for Net Promoter Score.
-This metric allows brands to find out if their customers would recommend the brand to their friends.
-With an NPS, you can discover the number of Detractors (dissatisfied clients) and Promoters (enthusiasts who are ready to recommend the company).
+This metric allows companies to find out if their customers would recommend the brand to their friends.
+With NPS, you can discover the number of Detractors (dissatisfied clients) and Promoters (enthusiasts who are ready to recommend the company).
 With this survey, you can have more insights into the long-term relationships with your customers.

-How to calculate CSAT?
+How to calculate CSAT

 First of all, you need to create a survey to collect feedback.
-You can provide users with an automated in-app survey that they can take after each interaction with your brand, for example, after a conversation with your customer support agent, after a sale, after creating the first landing page with your service, etc.
+You can provide users with an automated in-app survey that they can take after each interaction with your brand, for example, after a conversation with your customer support agent, after a sale, after creating the first landing page using your service, etc.

 CSAT = (Satisfied customers/Total customer surveys)*100

 The score will be expressed as a percentage.